1) The agent didn’t break—your operations did

 return data

-Table 2: A decision checklist for shipping production agents (technical + operational readiness)
+Table 2: A production-readiness checklist for agents (technical + operational)

 | Area | Minimum Bar | Operational Metric | Owner |